jeremymv2/env_pinning/README.md

 run_list entry: the Role Cookbook.
 This is important because Chef Roles are not versioned.
 Changing a Chef Role immediately affects ALL nodes across all environments that have the Role applied.
-Instead, allow the Role Cookbook to version the run_list and dependency pinnnings and perhaps override attributes.
+Instead, allow the Role Cookbook to version the run_list and dependency pins and perhaps override attributes.

 Example Chef Role:
 ```